-- Criteria: The pilot must demonstrate an understanding of the following functions: - (i) Surveillance - The GPWS computer processes data supplied from an air data computer, a radio altimeter, an ILS/MLS/MM (multimode) receiver, a roll attitude sensor, and flap and gear selector position sensors. - The forward looking terrain avoidance function utilises an accurate source of known aircraft position, such as may be provided by a flight management system (FMS) or global positioning system (GPS), and an electronic terrain database.
-The source and scope of the terrain, obstacle and airport data, and features such as the terrain clearance floor, the runway picker, and the geometric altitude (where provided) should all be described. - Displays required to deliver GPWS outputs include a loudspeaker for voice announcements, visual alerts (typically amber and red lights), and a terrain awareness display (that may be combined with other displays).
-In addition, means must be provided for indicating the status of TAWS and any partial or total failures that may occur. - (ii) Terrain Avoidance - Outputs from the GPWS computer provide visual and audio synthetic voice cautions and warnings to alert the flight crew about potential conflicts with terrain and obstacles. - b) Alert Thresholds - Objective: To demonstrate knowledge of the criteria for issuing cautions and warnings. - Criteria: The pilot should be able to demonstrate an understanding of the methodology used by GPWS to issue cautions and alerts and the general criteria for the issuance of these alerts to include: - Basic GPWS alerting modes specified in the ICAO Standard:
+- Criteria: The pilot must demonstrate an understanding of the following functions: - (a) Surveillance

+The GPWS computer processes data supplied from an air data computer, a radio altimeter, an ILS/MLS/MM (multimode) receiver, a roll attitude sensor, and flap and gear selector position sensors.

+The forward-looking terrain avoidance function utilises an accurate source of known aircraft position, such as may be provided by a flight management system (FMS) or global positioning system (GPS), and an electronic terrain database.
+The source and scope of the terrain, obstacle and airport data, and features such as the terrain clearance floor, the runway picker, and geometric altitude (where provided) should all be described.
-Mode 1: excessive sink rate

-AIC 03/18 OPS/ATC
+Displays required to deliver GPWS outputs include a loudspeaker for voice announcements, visual alerts (typically amber and red lights), and a terrain awareness display (that may be combined with other displays).
+In addition, means must be provided for indicating the status of TAWS and any partial or total failures that may occur.

+(b) Terrain Avoidance

+Outputs from the GPWS computer provide visual and audio synthetic voice cautions and warnings to alert the flight crew about potential conflicts with terrain and obstacles.

+B. Alert Thresholds

+Objective: To demonstrate knowledge of the criteria for issuing cautions and warnings.

+Criteria: The pilot should be able to demonstrate an understanding of the methodology used by GPWS to issue cautions and alerts and the general criteria for the issuance of these alerts to include:

+(a) Basic GPWS alerting modes specified in the ICAO Standard:

-Mode 2: excessive terrain closure rate Mode 3: Descent after take-off or go-around Mode 4: unsafe proximity to terrain Mode 5: descent below ILS glide slope (caution only).
+Mode 1: excessive sink rate; Mode 2: excessive terrain closure rate: Mode 3: descent after take-off or go-around; Mode 4: unsafe proximity to terrain; Mode 5: descent below ILS glide slope (caution only).

-• An additional, optional alert mode
+(b) An additional, optional alert mode:

-Mode 6: radio altitude call-out (information only)
+Mode 6: radio altitude call-out (information only).